 Get a copy of all the DHCP Traffic to a dedicated physical interface in the PacketFence server and run pfdhcplistener on that interface.
-It will involve configuring your switch properly for the span (remote or local) and adding in PacketFence the proper interface statement at the operating system level and in pf.conf.
+It will involve configuring your switch properly to perform port mirroring (aka network span) and adding in PacketFence the proper interface statement at the operating system level and in pf.conf.